Lrop/liri-node-application/README.md

 2. Navigate inside of the command line to the folder that contains liri.js

-3.Enter one of four commands such as:
+3. Enter one of four commands such as:

 concert-this
 spotify-this-song